JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 of pattern generation is the origin of the name siteswap.

 ### Extending to Multiplex Siteswaps
+We can model multiplex siteswaps very similarly to vanilla siteswaps by relaxing the condition that indegree and outdegree can be at most 1.
+We now only require that they be equal at each time unit.
+This means that much of the reasoning that we applied to vanilla siteswaps is still applicable.

 ### Extending to Sync Siteswaps